-Turtle Beach Resort is approximately 20 minutes from Gold Coast Airport/Coolangatta and approximately 80 minutes from Brisbane Airport.
+Turtle Beach Resort is approximately 20 minutes from Gold Coast Airport at Coolangatta, and approximately 80 minutes from Brisbane Airport.

-How far away are theme parks and attractions?
+How far away are theme parks and attractions from Turtle Beach Resort?

 Most of the theme parks are off the M1 motorway, approximately 25 – 30 minutes drive North from the Resort.